asharbutt/Research/docs/Stochastic Calculus/RadonNikodym.md

 $$\nu(A) = \int_{A}^{} \frac{d\nu}{d\mu}d\mu$$

+The reason why the Radon-Nikodym derivative Z is strictly non-negative is because of the fact that both measures are equivalent.
 ### Easy Summary
 Generally the expectation of some function of a random variable is defined as: